Venezuela summit draws few leaders in blow to Maduro

 The delegates who did come complained privately of a lack of organization, delays and shabby hotels, despite Venezuela's efforts to make Margarita shine by repainting roads, stocking supermarket shelves and boosting security on the crime-ridden island.
 [L2N1BR1XV]]

-Venezuela will take over the group's presidency on Saturday, with Maduro due to speak before formal adoption of the summit's final document.
-A draft seen by Reuters showed it would express solidarity with Maduro.
+Venezuela unveiled a statue of Chavez near the summit on Friday, took over the group's presidency on Saturday, and the summit's final document was set to express solidarity with Maduro.

-"In the face of these critics who say Venezuela is isolated, has no cachet, well, here are international leaders," said Venezuela's Foreign Minister Delcy Rodriguez.
+"The Venezuelan people are full of emotion and pride," Maduro said in a speech on Saturday.

-(Additional reporting by Diego Ore; Editing by Alexandra Ulmer and Nick Zieminski)
+(Additional reporting by Diego Ore; Editing by Alexandra Ulmer and Marguerita Choy)